Is your admissions team unable to get to prospective student leads quickly enough? Or does the...

 Some higher ed contact centers may offer optional services on top of their monthly retainer of working your leads.
 Add-on services can include:

-• Working aged leads - If your admissions team doesn’t have the bandwidth to continually re-engage with aged leads, a contact center may be able to do so for you.
+- Working aged leads - If your admissions team doesn’t have the bandwidth to continually re-engage with aged leads, an outsourced admissions partner may be able to do so for you.

 To find out how much these additional services may cost, you’ll want to work directly with any call center you are considering partnering with.